zoepje/i-love-web/src/posts/Sprint-16.md

 Variable fonts are an evolution of the OpenType font specification that enables many different variations of a typeface to be incorporated into a single filte, rather than having a separate font file fot every width, weight, or style. https://variablefonts.io

 Je kunt kijken of je font een variable font is op https://wakamaifondue.com

+### Visuele hiërarchie
+Visuele hiërarchie kun je op verschillende manieren bereiken, zoals:
+- Grootte
+- Positie op het scherm
+- Witruimte
+- Kleur / contrast
+- Animatie

+#### The inverted pyramid
+3 niveau's van visuele hiërarchie:
+- Belangrijkste informatie
+- Belangrijke details
+- Achtergrondinformatie

+### Modular scale
+A modular scale is a sequence of numbers that relate to one another in a meaningful way.
+Using the golden ratio, for eample, we can produce values for a modular scale by multiplying by 1.618 to arrive at the next highest number, or dividing by 1.618 to arrive at the next number down.